2023 Guayas earthquake: Response

 The Ecuadorian Secretariat for Risk Management said firefighters were deployed in search and rescue operations.
 The National Police conducted damage assessments.
-President Guillermo Lasso urged citizens to remain calm, adding that "Emergency teams are mobilising to offer all their support to those who have been affected," Toppled power lines interrupting communication and electricity services hampered rescue work.
+President Guillermo Lasso urged citizens to remain calm, adding that "Emergency teams are mobilising to offer all their support to those who have been affected."
+Toppled power lines interrupting communication and electricity services hampered rescue work.
 Three facilities of Petroecuador suspended operations temporarily.

 Ecuador's president, Guillermo Lasso, visited the affected provinces on 19 March.
-He said number of deaths and injuries could rise over the next hours.
-Emergency funds for health and housing were activated.
-The Confederation of Indigenous Nationalities of Ecuador initiated an aid campaign for the affected.
+He said the number of deaths and injuries could rise over the next few hours.
+Emergency funds for health and housing were opened, and a 60-day state of emergency was declared for the 14 provinces affected by the earthquake.
+The Confederation of Indigenous Nationalities of Ecuador initiated an aid campaign for those affected.

+In March 2023, Blanca Sacancela failed to get a debate at the National Assembly regarding her proposal that the assembly's members should give 50% of their salaries to the victims of the recent earthquake.